 A plan to develop a southwest-northeast artery through Fort Ord, known as the Eastside Parkway, has recently been revived.
 This would have a major impact on one of the Native Plant Reserves, appears to be in clear breach of the agreement between FORA and the Chapter and is being strongly opposed by the Chapter.

 Similarly, a proposed realignment of South Boundary Road at the southern end of Fort Ord directly impacts one of the plant reserves and vigorous efforts are being made by CNPS to eliminate or at least minimize any such impact.
 A significant population of the endangered Seaside Bird’s-beak (Cordylanthus rigidus subsp. littoralis) is threatened by the proposed realignment.
 Representatives of the chapter met with FORA representatives on January 18th.
 Certain aspects of the proposals remain to be clarified before substantive discussions can take place.
 Meanwhile, on February 11th, the Monterey County Superior Court heard a case brought by Keep Fort Ord Wild against FORA arguing that FORA breached state environmental laws in its approval of the South Boundary Road realignment proposals.
-As of the beginning of March, judgment is pending but the court did express concerns about the impact of the realignment proposals on the Native Plant Reserve in the immediate area.
+The court decided against Keep Fort Ord Wild and CNPS is currently reviewing how best to protect the plant reserve.